In a NutshellDue to the COVID-19 pandemic, Georgia has extended its filing and payment deadline for 2019 income taxes to July 15, 2020.

 You have multiple options for filing and paying your Georgia state income tax:

-- E-file using one of DOR’s approved software vendors, such as Credit Karma Tax®.
-Although Credit Karma never charges to file state or federal income taxes, some providers may charge fees, so review their terms, conditions and costs before choosing a provider.
+- E-file using one of DOR’s approved software vendors.
+Some providers may charge fees, so review their terms, conditions and costs before choosing a provider.

 - Download forms — including 500 EZ or 500, Georgia’s equivalent of the federal 1040 — through the DOR website.
 You can complete and mail these forms to Georgia Department of Revenue, P.O.
 Box 740380, Atlanta, GA 30374-0380 if no balance is due or you’re owed a refund.
 If payment is due, mail to P.O.
 Box 740399, Atlanta, GA 30374-0399.